An insider’s view of how a $40 million software company bought a $165 million company

 In June 1997 I worked at my division’s headquarters in Atlanta.
 Sterling Software headquarters was in Dallas.
 I got a call to get on a plane and come join the integration planning project.
-An assistant booked me a first class ticket.
-I arrived at The Crescent, one of the most prestigious office complexes in Dallas, complete with a 5 star hotel Crescent Court.
-The office were class AAA and the walls were decorated with famous art work (Thomas Hart Benton, N.C.
+An assistant booked me a first-class ticket.
+I arrived at The Crescent, one of the most prestigious office complexes in Dallas, complete with a 5-star hotel Crescent Court.
+The office was class AAA and the walls were decorated with famous artwork (Thomas Hart Benton, N.C.
 Wyeth, a few Picasso’s for good measure).
-Everyone was dressed to the nines and there were many assistants to cater to whatever you needed (you need to send a present for your niece’s birthday?
+Everyone was dressed to the nines and there were many assistants to cater to whatever you needed.
+If you need to send a present for your niece’s birthday?
 I’ll handle that).
-Meals were catered in from 3 star restaurants.
+Meals were catered in from 3-star restaurants.
 You were in corporate heaven.
 Little did I know that this was all part of an elaborate Kabuki dance that I would understand once it was over.

 After the initial shock of walking into the Elysian Fields, a logical question arose.
 When will we be going home?
 When I got the call to come to Dallas my boss simply said “pack your bags and get here”.
 Some colleagues had been invited into the process earlier than I had and they had been gone for ten days.
 When I asked the question when I would be going home my boss told me “when we finish all of the work.
 The hotel will dry clean your clothes and if you need something else Cindy will run out and get it for you.”
 I had arrived on a Tuesday and packed enough to last until Friday.
 I didn’t go home for three weeks.